anhthi-ieig/aws-docs/3. Compute/Amazon Elastic Compute Cloud - EC2/Elastic Load Balancing - ELB.md

 ## Elastic Loading Balancing (ELB) - Distribute incoming traffic across multiple targets

-- Elastic Load Balancing `automatically distributes incoming application traffic` across multiple targets(Ex: EC2 instances) `in one or more Availability Zones`
+- Elastic Load Balancing allow you to `automatically distributes incoming application traffic` across multiple targets(Ex: EC2 instances) `in one or more Availability Zones`

 - Elastic Load Balancing `exposes a single point of access(DNS)` to your applications